MicrosoftDocs/bot-docs/articles/designing-bots/index.md

 ---
-title: Designing Bots | Bot Framework
+title: Designing Bots | Microsoft Docs
 description: Thoughts and guidance on how to plan and design conversational applications
 services: Bot Framework
 documentationcenter: BotFramework-Docs